 A loving memory leads to a lecture series

 By human standards, Max Jensen's life was short—just 17 years.
 But for a feline, it's a life that extended well into the "golden years"—and a life that will impact art students at Notre Dame for decades.

 In memory of his beloved pet, economics professor Rich Jensen commissioned artist Barb Roche to paint a portrait of Max that he presented in 2006, to his wife, Gay Dannelly, a Hesburgh Libraries administrator, as a Valentine's Day surprise.
-Rather than accept payment for the portrait, however, Barbra Roche suggested that Jensen and his wife donate the money to Notre Dame's art department.
+Rather than accept payment for the portrait, however, Barb Roche suggested that Jensen and his wife donate the money to Notre Dame's art department.
 Jensen and Dannelly chose to fund a lecture series that brings prominent speakers to campus for special presentations and meetings with students, which both enriches the intellectual life of the department and directly benefits students.

 Max.
 Painting by Barb Roche